Manitou springs, Colorado

 Considering the picturesque location of the springs in a forested box canyon at the base of Pikes Peak, it is no wonder the Native Americans considered the location sacred.
 The eruption of bubbles in the mineral water was considered the breath of the Great Spirit, and offerings of beads and fetishes were left in gratitude.
 The soothing effects of the soda water on sour stomachs and dry skin attracted not only the Mountain Utes, who wintered here each year, but the Cheyenne, Arapahoe, and other Plains tribes.
 All were free to share in the gifts of the waters without the worry of conflict.

 Lieutenant Zebulon Pike may be given credit for first writing about the peak that would bear his name, but he managed to miss the wondrous springs at its base.
 That privilege was left to the Long Expedition of 1820.
-Dr. Edwin James, the team botanist, not only discovered the health-giving mineral waters, but was also the first American to conquer the elusive peak.
-Thereafter, explorers made it a point to investigate the now famous “boiling” springs, so named for the rumbling sound of escaping gas rather than for their temperature.
-Daniel Boone’s grandson, Albert Gallatin Boone, brought his two sons here in 1833 to take the cure, to be followed by other illustrious trailblazers like John C. Fremont and Rufus Sage.
-Of special note was adventurer George Frederick Ruxton, an English military officer who wrote extensively about the benefits of the springs in his 1846 book, Life in the Far West, an international best seller.
+Dr. Edwin James, the team botanist was the first westerner to “discover” the health-giving mineral waters.
+Thereafter, explorers made a point of visiting the “boiling” springs.
+Adventurer George Frederick Ruxton, an English military officer wrote of the benefits of the springs in his 1846 book, Life in the Far West.

-The springs of Manitou did attract large numbers of tuberculosis sufferers in the early years, but the Panic of 1873 limited the success of the venture for most of the decade.
-Not until a railroad spur was built from Colorado Springs in 1881 did Manitou really thrive.
-By the 1890’s, the resort boasted of seven grand hotels, including the Cliff House, Barker House, and the Grandview, which still stand today.
+The springs of Manitou attracted tuberculosis sufferers in the early years, but the town did not thrive until a railroad spur was built from Colorado Springs in 1881.
+By the 1890’s, the resort town boasted of seven grand hotels, including the Cliff House, Barker House, and the Grandview, which still stand today.
 Smaller hotels, boarding houses, and summer rental cottages were also available for the thousands of visitors who came each season.

-Guests arrived on the Denver and Rio Grande or the Midland Railroad and could take the waters at the many springs or enjoy the many attractions like the Manitou and Pikes Peak COG Railway, Rainbow Falls, or Cave of the Winds.
+Guests could take the waters at the many springs or enjoy the many attractions like the Manitou and Pikes Peak COG Railway, Rainbow Falls, Garden of the Gods and Cave of the Winds.
 A plunge at the Manitou Bath House was especially popular, considering there were only a few bathrooms in each hotel.

 Era of Auto Tourism

-After decades of stagnation, Manitou began to reinvent itself based on its original strengths in the 1970’s.
+In the 1970s, after decades of stagnation, Manitou began to reinvent itself based on its original strengths.
 The formation of a National Historic District encouraged the restoration of neglected structures and an art colony began to grow in the town’s idyllic setting.
-The mineral springs, which had been ignored for many years, were renewed by the creation of the Mineral Springs Foundation in 1987.
-The charming Manitou Springs of the present owes a great deal to its illustrious past.
-So, please sample the famous waters, soak in some sunshine, and enjoy Manitou Springs’ historic hospitality.
+The mineral springs, which had been ignored for many years, were revived by the creation of the Mineral Springs Foundation in 1987.